toto/homebridge-iam-voc/README.md

 SUBSYSTEM=="usb", ATTR{idVendor}=="03eb", ATTR{idProduct}=="2013", GROUP="homebridge", MODE="0664"
 ```

-Afterwards reload the rules with `udevadm control --reload` and replug the USB plug of your AirControl Mini.
+Afterwards reload the rules with `udevadm control --reload` and replug the USB plug of your USB device.

 ## Sample Config (Excerpt)